mliew21396/remote-work-u2/week-6/7-technical-blog.md

 Describe and explain the purposes of classes and modules.
 How are they similar?
 How do they compare?

 #### Option 6: Inheritance vs Composition
-What is ruby inheritance?
+What is Ruby inheritance?
 What is composition?
 Which have you used this week?
 Create your own examples to explain how to use each.

 ## Release 2: Blog it
 Write a blog post that teaches your audience about the topic.
-Think of examples to use to teach and SHOW your audience what you are describing.
+Think of examples to use to teach and show your audience what you are describing.

 ## Release 3: Publish
 Link to your blog on the blog/index.html of your site and push your changes.